-How to Organize a Food Drive
+How to Organize a Food Drive for CFBNJ

 - Get your team ready.
 Fundraising events are opportunities to connect with other community members and organizations.
 You can hold the food drive on your own or team up with friends, family, schoolmates, co-workers, or club members to co-host.
 Together, you can brainstorm the next steps.